rgxie/render_kit/obj_render_blender/README.md

-# Stanford Shapenet Renderer
+# obj Renderer

+[cite]<git@github.com:panmari/stanford-shapenet-renderer.git>

 A little helper script to render .obj files (such as from the stanford shapenet database) with Blender.

-Tested on Linux, but should also work for other operating systems.
-By default, this scripts generates 30 images by rotating the camera around the object.
-Additionally, depth, albedo, normal and id maps are dumped for every image.

-Tested with Blender 2.9
+Tested with Blender 3.0

 ## Example invocation